Main Content

 • "on" — Object handle is always visible.

 • "off" — Object handle is invisible at all times.
 This option is useful for preventing unintended changes by another function.
-Set the HandleVisibility to "off" to temporarily hide the handle during the execution of that function.
+Set HandleVisibility to "off" to temporarily hide the handle during the execution of that function.

 • "callback" — Object handle is visible from within callbacks or functions invoked by callbacks, but not from within functions invoked from the command line.
 This option blocks access to the object at the command line, but permits callback functions to access it.